-Sue Deigaard is an accomplished leader who has worked for Houston ISD students for over two decades as a public education advocate, the District V Trustee, and the immediate past-President of the HISD Board of Trustees.
+Sue Deigaard is an accomplished leader who has worked for Houston ISD students for over a decade as a public education advocate, the District V Trustee, and the immediate past-President of the HISD Board of Trustees.
 She has served Houston’s children through a number of significant “once in a lifetime” challenges: the Hurricane Harvey school year, a pandemic, and a winter freeze.
-(HISD Accomplishments – click here) Our kids have benefited from her steady and experienced leadership in the district.
+Our kids have benefited from her steady and experienced leadership in the district.
 Sue is the person we need to continue making decisions for our students.

 Sue Deigaard was the first person in her family to graduate from college.
 Even though her dad dropped out of high school, her parents always understood the value of a strong education.
 Thanks to the choices they made, Sue received an excellent education in the public school system, which prepared her to attend Rice University.
 She graduated with two degrees and became a tireless advocate for the next generation of students.

 Sue is proud that both her children are products of the excellent education they received in HISD schools.
 Her older child currently attends Rice University, while her younger child is a high school senior in the district.
 As a parent, Sue knows firsthand the high expectations parents have for our school district, and believes ALL students should have access to the same high-quality education her children have received.

 Sue’s vision for the future of HISD is simple: Prepare all students to succeed.
 To accomplish this, we must create a culture of achievement that recognizes the unique potential of each individual child.
 Students should graduate from HISD not only with a diploma, but with a love for learning and with the knowledge and skills they will need to succeed in our ever-changing world.